bartobri/spring-server/README.md

 3. **Periodic Function** - Executed at a timed interval (configured in config.h).
 4. **Command Function** - Executed in response to a command sent from the client or server.

-Because the client and server components expect the functions to be defined with specific parameters and return values, each function type has it's own macro to simplify the process.
+Custom functions should be defined with specific parameters and return values.
+Each function type has it's own macro to help with this.
 Below is how each of the four function classes should be defined using these macros.

 ```
 CONNECT_FUNCTION(function_name) {